Why Jarvis Bova Chose Firelands Regional Medical Center as His Heart Hospital

 “It was so bad I called Mandy at school and asked if she would come home and take me to the emergency room (ER),” Jarvis said.
 Mandy knew her husband must be in serious pain.
 After 10 years in the Air Force, which included a tour in Afghanistan and another in Iraq, her husband was not one to complain.

 Mandy drove Jarvis to an area ER where he was diagnosed with pericarditis, which is the inflammation of the pericardium (the lining around the heart) caused by a virus.
 The ER doctor thought Jarvis’ immune system had been weakened by his recent bout of the flu, which caused him to contract the pericarditis.
 “The doctor gave me a heavy-duty anti-inflammatory drug and said I could go home after he received the results of my blood work,” explained Jarvis.

 The doctor soon returned with troubling news - the blood work came back abnormal, indicating that Jarvis may have had a heart attack.
-He recommended that Jarvis undergo a heart catheterization procedure immediately.
+He recommended that Jarvis undergo a heart catheterization procedure at a heart hospital immediately.

 “All I could think was, I’m 35 years old and in good shape.
 I can’t have had a heart attack,” Jarvis recalled.

 Jarvis and Mandy were given three options for a heart hospital: he could be transferred by helicopter to Cleveland or Toledo, or by ambulance to Firelands Regional Medical Center.

 “We choose Firelands [as my heart hospital] for several reasons,” said Jarvis.
 “My wife’s grandmother has had two heart caths and by-pass surgery at Firelands with excellent results.
 Also, it’s much closer to home.
 It was the best choice for my family and me.”